theindianotaku/theindianotaku.github.io/README.md

 ## Disclaimer

 This project is deployed to Github Pages using [gh-pages](https://www.npmjs.com/package/gh-pages).
 This master branch comprises of production code.
-You may visit the [source](https://github.com/theindianotaku/theindianotaku.github.io/tree/source) branch to check the development cododebase.
+You may visit the [source](https://github.com/theindianotaku/theindianotaku.github.io/tree/source) branch to check the development codebase.
 Thank you.

 ## TODO